 Can I straighten my teeth without braces at home?

 The closest option would be a home straightening kit.
-This requires no office visits and can be more affordable than other options, but it may not yield the best results.
+This requires no office visits and can be more affordable than other options, and works for mild to moderate cases.
 If you're wondering how to straighten your teeth without braces naturally, there's really no DIY way to do this while guaranteeing results and without risk to your oral health.